-2.2 The Disposition-Notification-Options Header
+2.2.
+The Disposition-Notification-Options Header

-Future extensions to this specification may require that information be supplied to the recipient's UA for additional control over how and what MDNs are generated.
+Future extensions to this specification may require that information be supplied to the recipient's MUA for additional control over how and what MDNs are generated.
 The Disposition-Notification-Options header provides an extensible mechanism for such information.
-The syntax of this header, using the ABNF of RFC 822 [2], is disposition-notification-parameters = parameter (";" parameter)
+The syntax of this header is as follows: